What's the first step I need to take in order to get the Financial Aid process started?

 One out of every three students who complete a FAFSA are chosen by the government to be verified.
 This simply means that the government is doing a random check to make sure you've reported the correct tax information on your FAFSA.
-If you are chosen, the Financial Aid Office will notify you by asking you for copies of your tax forms, W-2s and any applicable itemization worksheets.
+If you are chosen, the Financial Aid Office will notify you.
 You will also be asked to complete a Verification Worksheet.

 How will I know what I'm eligible for in Federal grants and loans?

 Once the FAFSA process is complete through the Financial Aid Office, they will send you an Award Letter.
 This will show you how the government calculates your financial need, and then how much you are eligible for in a Pell Grant and in Stafford Loans.

 Are there any other Federal grants available through Emmaus besides the Pell Grant?

 The Federal Supplemental Educational Opportunity Grant each year goes to the neediest students at Emmaus, as decided by the FAFSA.This is given each semester and ranges anywhere from $200 - $600 per student.

 What's the best way to get my hands on other scholarships outside of Emmaus?

 The simplest and most effective method is through a company called FastWeb, at www.fastweb.com.
 This is a customized scholarship search that sends you automatic email updates about scholarships available to every student in the US.
 Sign up for a free account and you'll see updates almost immediately.